‘General Hospital’ Tuesday Spoilers: Sasha’s Squirming, Carly’s Getting News, & Shiloh’s Raising Eyebrows

 — General Hospital (@GeneralHospital) February 19, 2019

 Carly told Sonny she’s pregnant and his reaction wasn’t exactly what she’d hoped to see.
-General Hospital spoilers indicate that the Corinthos couple will head off to the doctor to get an official confirmation and Kim will end up taking the appointment.
+General Hospital spoilers indicate that the Corinthos couple will head off to the doctor to get official confirmation and Kim will end up taking the appointment.

 Margaux will be popping up in some way during Tuesday’s episode, oversharing something with someone, and Lulu will be ready to get back to work.
-She’ll tell someone she’s got an incredible story to share and she won’t want to just sit at home quietly recovering.
+She’ll tell someone she’s got an incredible story to share, and she won’t want to just sit at home quietly recovering.

 Shiloh's origin story may not have gone exactly as he's explained.
 How can Jason use his newfound evidence against the D.O.D. leader?